thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 By default, the paths to the proto files are maintained on the generated files.
 So if you pass `foo/bar/my.proto`, you will get `foo/bar/my.pb.code` in the output directory.
-The Swift plugin supports an option to control the generated file names, the option is given as part of the `--language_opt` argument like this:
+The Codira plugin supports an option to control the generated file names, the option is given as part of the `--language_opt` argument like this: